bifurcationkit/BifurcationKitDocs.jl/docs/src/pd.md

 pd = get_normal_form(br, ind; prm = Val(false))
 ```

-where `prm` indicates whether you want to use the method based on Poincaré return map (PRM) or the one based on Iooss method.
+where `prm` indicates whether you want to use the method based on Poincaré return map (`Val(true)`) or the one based on Iooss method (`Val(false)`).
+The call returns a point of type `PeriodDoublingPO` from which you can access

+- `pd.nf.p` the parameter value at the bifurcation point,
+- `pd.T` the period of the periodic orbit (the period of the bifurcated orbit is $2T$),
+- `pd.ζ`, `pd.ζ★` the right / left eigenvectors,
+- `pd.nf.nf` the coefficients of the normal form.

+You can pass `verbose = true` to get more information during the computation and, for the [periodic orbits based on orthogonal collocation](@ref), `detailed = Val(false)` to skip the (costly) computation of the normal form.

 ## Which method to use?

 Depending on the method used for computing the periodic orbits, you have several possibilities:

-- For shooting, you can only the PRM method.
+- For shooting, you can only use the PRM method.
 Shooting is the preferred way for large scale systems.
 Note that the PRM method is not very precise numerically.
 - For collocation, you can use PRM and Iooss methods.
-Note that the Iooss method is the most precise.
+The Iooss method (`prm = Val(false)`, the default) is the most precise.
 - For Trapezoid method, PD normal form is **not yet implemented**.

+!!! note "Branch switching"
+    Contrary to the case of [Neimark-Sacker point](@ref), automatic branch switching (`continuation(br, ind)`) **is available** from a PD point: the bifurcating object is again a periodic orbit (with period close to $2T$).
+An example is provided in [Period doubling in Lur'e problem (PD aBS)](@ref pdlure).

 ## Predictor